 1. Aconite: Formication and numbness associated with chilliness

 This is an acute medicine for formication and numbness.
-A patient complains of red, burning rashes and itching on the skin.
-A patient has numbness, tingling sensation with shooting pain, and coldness in hands and feet.
+The patient complains of red, burning rashes and itching on the skin.
+The patient has numbness, tingling sensation with shooting pain, and coldness in hands and feet.